Global MPI 2018 Frequently Asked Questions

 - What are the policy implications?

-- How does the MPI relate to the Millennium Development Goals (MDGs)?
+- How does the MPI relate to the Sustainable Development Goals (SDGs)?

 - How is the MPI approach useful at the country level?